-With the industry poised for such a meteoric rise, it should not be surprising that many young professionals are seeking careers in cyber security – particularly as cyber security analysts.
+With the industry poised for such a meteoric rise, it should not be surprising that many young professionals are seeking careers in cybersecurity – particularly cybersecurity analysts.
 But how do you land this coveted position?
-Here is your guide to having a stimulating and lucrative future as a cyber security analyst.
+Here is your guide to having a stimulating and lucrative future as a cybersecurity analyst.

 How to Become a Cyber Security Analyst

 First things first: what is a cybersecurity analyst?
 These individuals are IT professionals who specialize in web security for various organizations.
 A cybersecurity analyst monitors a company’s network and searches for vulnerabilities, learns about various threats from online hackers and viruses, and designs and implements security measures to protect the network from those threats.

 Working as a cybersecurity analyst can be a great career for anyone interested in technology and digital safety.
 But to land one of these jobs, you’ll have to go through a long journey of education, certification, and work experience.

 Step One: Get Your Bachelor’s Degree

 If you want to work in cybersecurity, you’ll have to get a college degree.
 While some companies may hire cybersecurity professionals who have an associate’s degree or lower, the vast majority of employers want to hire individuals who at least have a bachelor’s.

 A bachelor’s degree in computer science, information technology, computer engineering, or any other related field is your best choice if you want to pursue the cybersecurity industry.
 In these programs, you’ll be able to learn and fine-tune the skills you’ll need for success on the job.

 Once you walk across that stage and get your college degree, you may think you’re ready to jump into the role of cybersecurity analyst.
 But don’t jump just yet – your educational journey isn’t quite finished.
 In addition to a bachelor’s degree, most cybersecurity professionals earn certifications in their specific field within the IT industry.